hemupadhyay26/hemupadhyay26/README.md

 ### Hi there 👋, I'm Hem
- I do content on Photoshop and Development.
-I really enjoy learning languages and frameworks like React etc., as well as working on MERN stack development.
+ I do content on Software development.
+I enjoy learning new concepts and skills and I also used to create artwork in the meantime.
 I also designed the art and layout in Photoshop.
-I have good knowledge of PowerBI for creating interesting insights for non-tech people.
-I also have exposure to the data science field.
+I have good knowledge of AWS, Linux, and other software development tools.
+Currently, I'm working as a DevOps engineer.

-Skills: C++/ REACT / JS / HTML / CSS / C / NodeJS / ExpressJS / API / REACT Native
+Skills: C++ / JS / JS framework / HTML / CSS / C / NodeJS / Rust*